rfgzuid/Capstone/README.md

 ## Installation
 The use this library it is recommended to install the packages from the requirements.txt file.
-This can be done by running the following command in the terminal: \newline
+This can be done by running the following command in the terminal:

 ```pip install -r requirements.txt```

 ## Usage